Nomad-Media/samples-js/media-manager/Readme.md

 ## Create Video

-To create a video, select the main video and, optionally, the thumbnail image.
-Then select `video` for the media type and enter the information for the video in the fields below.
+To create a video, click on the `Create` button below the video table.
+Then select the main video, thumbnail image, and enter the information for the video in the fields below.
 Then click the `Upload` button.

 ![](images/create-video.png)